"""

 the supplied name and dtype

-Returns a tupe with index and a boolean specifying if
+Returns a tuple with index and a boolean specifying if

 it is a new column or not